hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_instances.html.markdown

 ## Import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import CloudFormation stack instances using the stack set name and `call_as` separated by commas (`,`).
-(If you are importing a stack instance targetting OUs, see the example below.)
+(If you are importing a stack instance targeting OUs, see the example below.)
 For example:

 ```terraform
 import {